Graph cuts always find a global optimum for Potts models (with a catch): Preliminaries

 We can denote the coordinates of an arbitrary point in $x\in M(G)$ as $x_u(i),\ x_{uv}(i,j)$, with $u \in V$, $uv \in E$, and $i$ and $j$ in $[k]$.
 Collecting the objective coefficients $\theta_u(i)$ and $\theta_{uv}(i,j)$ in the vector $\theta = (\theta_u : u;\ \theta_{uv} : uv) \in \mathbb{R}^{nk+mk^2}$, we can rewrite MAP inference as a linear optimization over $M(G)$:

-since the vertices of this polytope are precisely the points $x^g$ corresponding to labelings of $G$.
-This is clearly convex, but $M(G)$ typically lacks an efficient description, and optimizing a linear function over it is NP-hard in general \citep{wainwright2008graphical}.
+since the vertices of this polytope are precisely the points $x^g$ corresponding to labelings of $G$. $M(G)$ typically lacks an efficient description, and optimizing a linear function over it is NP-hard in general \citep{wainwright2008graphical}.
 The minimization problem above can be represented as the integer linear program (ILP):

 The feasible points of this ILP are precisely the vertices of $M(G)$.
 A common approximate approach to MAP inference is to solve the following linear programming (LP) relaxation:

 where $L(G)$ is the \emph{local polytope} defined by relaxing all the integrality constraints above from $\{0,1\}$ to $[0,1]$.
 In general, $M(G)$ is a strict subset of $L(G)$.
 The first two sets of constraints are called \emph{marginalization constraints}, and ensure the edge variables $x_{uv}(i,j)$ locally match the ``marginals'' $x_u(i)$ and $x_v(j)$.
 The third set consists of \emph{normalization} constraints that ensure the $x_u$ variables sum to 1.
 Note that there are some redundant constraints in this formulation.
 In the LP relaxation, the variables $x_u(i)$, $x_{uv}(i,j)$ correspond to potentially \emph{fractional} labelings of $G$, since we only have that $\sum_i x_u(i) = 1$.